 How to Install Thunderbird on Ubuntu Linux

-Ubuntu 24.04 changed the default repository package to a transitional wrapper that installs the snap version, while Ubuntu 22.04 still provides the traditional .deb package.
-For users who prefer the traditional package format with the latest features and updates, the Mozilla Team PPA offers the newest Thunderbird builds as .deb packages on both Ubuntu 22.04 and 24.04.
+Ubuntu 24.04 and 26.04 LTS both use a transitional package that installs the snap version, while Ubuntu 22.04 still provides the traditional .deb package from the main repository.
+For users who prefer the traditional package format with the latest features and updates, the Mozilla Team PPA offers the newest Thunderbird builds as .deb packages across all supported Ubuntu LTS releases.

 Choose Your Thunderbird Installation Method